evandro-diniz/API_Boamente/README.md

 # BERTdeploy

-This is a small app I built using HuggingFace Transformers and FastAPI to perform text classification using the pre-trained DistilBERT model.
+This is a small app I built using HuggingFace Transformers and FastAPI to perform text classification using the pre-trained BERTimbau model.
 I mostly relied on the excellent tutorial by Venelin to build this (ref 1).
 I made a few key changes to his approach:

 * Used pre-trained model instead of fine-tuning
 * Used `requirement.txt` for pip instead of using pipenv